Cerebral edema: Hypothermia

 As discussed previously in the treatment of fever, temperature control has been shown to decrease metabolic demand and reduce further ischemic injury.
 In traumatic brain injury, induced hypothermia may reduce the risks of mortality, poor neurologic outcome in adults.
-However, outcomes varied greatly depth and duration of hypothermia as well as rewarming procedures.
+However, outcomes varied greatly with depth and duration of hypothermia as well as rewarming procedures.
 In children with traumatic brain injury, there was no benefit to therapeutic hypothermia and increased the risk of mortality and arrhythmia.
 The adverse effects of hypothermia are serious and require clinical monitoring including increased chance of infection, coagulopathy, and electrolyte derangement.
 The current consensus is that adverse effects outweigh the benefits and its use restricted to clinical trials and refractory increased ICP to other therapies.

 Surgery

-The Monroe-Kellie doctrine states that the skull is a fixed and inelastic space and the accumulation of edema will compress vital brain tissue and blood vessels.
+The Monroe–Kellie doctrine states that the skull is a fixed and inelastic space and the accumulation of edema will compress vital brain tissue and blood vessels.
 Surgical treatment of cerebral edema in the context of cerebellar or cerebral infarction is typically done by removing part of the skull to allow expansion of the dura.
 This will help to reduce the volume constraints inside of the skull.
 A decompressive hemicraniectomy is the most commonly used procedure.
 Multiple randomized clinical trials have shown reduced risk of death with hemicraniectomy compared with medical management.
 However, no individual study has shown an improvement in the percentage of survivors with good functional outcomes.

 Timing of decompressive craniectomy remains controversial, but is generally suggested that the surgery is best performed before there are clinical signs of brainstem compression.
 Postoperative complications include wound dehiscence, hydrocephalus, infection, and a substantial proportion of patients may also require tracheostomy and gastrotomy in the early phase after surgery.